I’m a no-dig allotment gardener that writes, takes photos, and promotes the mental well-being of men.

 - How can I make lots of compost?
 Get lots of second hand compost bins from Facebook Marketplace then add browns and greens: cardboard, manure, remnants of harvests from your allotment, weeds, grass cuttings, newspaper, used coffee grounds, wood shavings/chips – they can all be composted.

 - What’s the best way to start looking after my mental health as a man?
 Obviously it depends where you are but as men we’re often left to fend for ourselves even when we’re in desperate need of help.
 But ther first step is to always ask for help.
 Here are some things I do that work for me: gardening, journalling, reading, exercise (specifically lifting weights rather than cardio) and, connect with friends.
 I do the odd but of cardio now and then.

 Writing an old school blog

-Along with an email newsletter, I write an old-school blog because they are both outside the scope of social media algorithms and I like writing them.
+Along with a newsletter, I write an old-school blog because they are both outside the scope of social media algorithms and I like writing them.

-The blog is a place where I can publish and update content that I find useful as a no-dig allotment gardener and that you might find interesting and useful.
+The blog is a place where I can publish and update content that I find useful as a gardener writer and advocate for men’s mental health that you might find interesting and useful.

-This is why the search box is an excellent way to find out about specific allotment gardening content on this website.
+This is why the search box is an excellent way to find out about specific content on this website.

 To stay up to date with the blog subscribe here.